carpentries/amy/docs/users_guide/index.md

 #### Creating a New Event from a Workshop Request

 A workshop can be requested from a host site, and this information can be used to create an event in AMY.
-Select "Workshop requests" from the "Requests" menu.
+In the "Requests" menu, select one of the following options:

+* Workshop requests
+* Workshop inquiries
+* Self-Organised submissions

 ![AMY workshop requests](images/amy_workshop_request_menu.png)

-This page will show a list of all open workshop requests, with the name/email of the requestor, their affiliation, their preferred dates, the Carpentry type, and any other comments.
+This will take you to a summary view of the workshop requests, workshop inquries, or self-organised submissions.
+Click on the "information" icon at the right of each row to see more details.

 ![AMY workshop request list](images/amy_workshop_request_list.png)

 At the bottom of this page, the user has the option to accept or discard the request.
+All requests should be accepted (unless spam or otherwise inappropriate) so The Carpentries can maintain a history of workshop requests.
+Events can later be tagged as stalled or cancelled.
 Choosing "Change state to Accepted" will mark it as accepted in the workshop request list but will not create a new event.
 Select "Accept and create a new event" to create a new event from this request.
-All requests should be accepted (unless spam or otherwise inappropriate) so The Carpentries can maintain a history of workshop requests.
-Events can later be marked as stalled or cancelled.

 This will open a page with a side by side view of the request details and view to create a new event.
 The new event can be created [manually](#creating-a-new-event-manually) or if available, [from the URL](#creating-a-new-event-from-url), as described above.